Shamshad25/contact-manager/README.md

 # Contact Manager And Covid Detail

 This project was built with React with TypeScript and Redux as State Management.
+The app is fully responsive to all kind of device used.

 ## Available Scripts